olsh/olsh.github.io/_posts/2018-06-21-resharper-to-sonarqube.markdown

 *Update 2019-08-04*

-*If you are using self-hosted SonarQube server, you can consider using [the plugin](https://github.com/Soloplan/resharper-clt-plugin)*
+*If you are on self-hosted SonarQube server, you can consider using [the plugin](https://github.com/Soloplan/resharper-clt-plugin)*

 ---
 In the latest version of SonarQube new fantastic feature was introduced, so-called external analyzers.